2010 United Kingdom student protests: The Browne Report and proposed reforms

 In November 2009, the Labour Party government of Prime Minister Gordon Brown commissioned a study into higher education funding in England.
 Chaired by Lord Browne of Madingley, the former chief executive of BP, the report was to be titled the Browne Review.

 In the build up to the 2010 general election, the leader of the Liberal Democrats, Nick Clegg, pledged that he would vote against any proposed increase in tuition fees if elected to Parliament.

 Following the election and resulting hung parliament, Clegg made an agreement with the Conservative Party to form a coalition government in which Conservative leader David Cameron became Prime Minister and Clegg became Deputy Prime Minister.
 The Browne Review was subsequently published in October 2010, and contained the suggestion that the government should remove outright the existing cap of £3,290 on tuition fees.
 The government rejected this proposal, instead choosing to keep a cap but increasing it to £9,000.

-David Willetts, the Minister of State for Universities and Science, stated that the measures were "a very progressive package" and "at the end of this we will have a better university system than we have at the moment."
+David Willetts, the Minister of State for Universities and Science, stated that the measures were "a very progressive package" and "at the end of this we will have a better university system than we have at the moment".
 Contravening his pre-election pledge, Clegg expressed support for the rise in the cap on tuition fees, which would result in future students paying higher fees for their university education.

 Student opposition

-Student union leaders were critical of the cuts.
+Students' union leaders were critical of the cuts.
 The National Union of Students (NUS) feared that the increased cap on tuition fees would prevent potential students from poorer backgrounds from attending university.

 Many protesters focused in particular on Clegg's campaign promise that he would oppose any rise in tuition fees.
-David Barclay, the president of the University of Oxford's student union, said: "This is the day a generation of politicians learn that though they might forget their promises, students won't."
+David Barclay, the president of the University of Oxford's students' union, said: "This is the day a generation of politicians learn that though they might forget their promises, students won't."
 Rahul Mansigani, the students' union president for the University of Cambridge, said: "Large numbers of students voted for the Liberal Democrats, and there is no question that the pledge is a binding commitment."

 Two weeks before, on 28 October, a protest was held in the University of Oxford to coincide with a visit from the Liberal Democrat minister and Business Secretary Vince Cable.
 Cable cancelled his visit after taking advice from the police about the protest.
 Several days later, on 3 November, there was a student protest in Dublin.
 The subsequent London protest was described by one Irish reporter as "scenes bizarrely similar" to those in the Irish capital.

 The initial event was the largest student protest in Britain since the Labour government first proposed the Teaching and Higher Education Act in 1998.